Zwigato: Plot

-The film, set in current times in Bhubaneswar, explores the life of Manas an ex-factory floor manager.
+The film, set in current times in Bhubaneswar, explores the life of Manas, an ex-factory floor manager.
 After losing his job, he is forced to work as a food delivery rider, grappling with the app on his phone and the world of ratings and incentives.
 He struggles to make ends meet for his wife, Pratima, his two children, and an ailing mother.
-Simultaneously, Pratima a homemaker, begins to explore different work opportunities to support his income.
-From being a masseuse for rich women to a cleaner at a mall.
-The fears of these new experiences are coupled with the joys of a newfound independence.
+Simultaneously, Pratima a homemaker, begins to explore different work opportunities to support his income, from being a masseuse for wealthy women to being a cleaner at a mall.
+The fears of these new experiences are coupled with the joys of newfound independence.